Giuseppe Balducci (composer): Life and career

-In 1838 Balducci returned to the public theatre for a final time with his opera Bianca Turenga which was performed at the Teatro San Carlo.
-Arias from the work were later published in Milan by Ricordi.
+In 1838, Balducci returned to the public theatre for a final time with his opera Bianca Turenga, which was performed at the Teatro San Carlo.
+Arias from the work were later published in Milan by Casa Ricordi.
 The following year, Matilde Capece Minutolo died suddenly in Spain while attending to her properties there.
 (Note: Matilde de Gálvez Capece Minutolo was a member of a noble Spanish family which had holdings in Andalusia and in the New World.
 Her father, Bernardo de Gálvez, was the Viceroy of Mexico from 1785 to 1786.)
-After her death Balducci's responsibilities in the household increased dramatically, and he virtually ceased composing.
-He died in Málaga, Spain in 1845 while carrying out business affairs for the Capece Minutolo family.
+After her death, Balducci's responsibilities in the household increased dramatically, and he virtually ceased composing.
+He died in Málaga, Spain in 1845, while carrying out business affairs for the Capece Minutolo family.

 In 1882, Clotilde Capece Minutolo, the last surviving sister, donated her family's extensive music collection to the San Pietro a Majella conservatory in Naples.
-It includes the autograph scores of many of Balducci's works as well as Clotilde's diary which is the source for much of the information about Balducci's early life and the circumstances of his flight from Iesi.
+It includes the autograph scores of many of Balducci's works as well as Clotilde's diary, which is the source for much of the information about Balducci's early life and the circumstances of his flight from Iesi.
 Although Balducci's works were largely forgotten after his death, all of his chamber operas have since been revived beginning in the early 1990s.
 Opera Waikato in New Zealand has staged I gelosi (1993), Il noce di Benevento (1995) and Scherzo (1996).
 Scherzo was staged again in 2014 during the Festival dell'Opera da Camera in Jesi, its first public performance in Italy.
 The Rossini in Wildbad festival has staged I gelosi (2006), Boabdil, re di Granata (2007), Il noce di Benevento (2011), and Il conte di Marsico (2016).